exercism/go/exercises/concept/cars-assemble/.docs/instructions.md

 In this exercise you'll be writing code to analyze the production in a car factory.

 ## 1. Calculate the number of working cars produced per hour

-The assembly line's speed is can be changed.
-But, a higher production rate can lead to more errors and, therefore, a lower success rate.
+The cars are produced in an assembly line.
+The assembly line has a certain speed, that can be changed.
+The faster the assembly line speed is, the more cars are produced.
+However, changing the speed of the assembly line also changes the number of cars that are produced successfully, that is cars without any errors in their production.

 Implement a function that takes in the number of cars produced per hour and the success rate (as a percentage) and calculates the number of successful cars made per hour: